 The greatest need of our time is for us as believers to return to Allah and focus on purifying our souls (tazkiyat al-nafs).
 The root of most of the world’s problems is diseased hearts.
 Hearts which do not know Allah, hearts which are full of arrogance, greed and selfishness.
 Hearts which have become corrupted by sins and no longer taste the sweetness of īmān.
 Hearts torn apart by pride, envy and hatred, resulting in a fractured ummah.

 Whilst we have external enemies – the shayāṭīn of the jinn and humans – we have a greater enemy lurking within: the nafs (inner self/ego).
+It is one of the greatest obstacles in our journey to Allah.
 Our nafs encourages us to disobey Allah (subḥānahū wa taʿālā) and to give preference to this worldly life.

 In an era where we are bombarded with doubts (shubuhāt) and desires (shahawāt), it is even more important that we learn about the nature of our nafs, what purifies it and what beautifies it.
 Allah (subḥānahū wa taʿālā) says,

 قَدْ أَفْلَحَ مَنْ زَكّٰهَا ، وَقَدْ خَابَ مَنْ دَسّٰهَا

 “Successful indeed is the one who purifies their soul, and doomed is the one who corrupts it!”
 (91:9-10).

 1. The inciting self (al-nafs al-ammārah bil-sū’): This is when the nafs commands the person and tells it what to do, and the person willingly obeys.
 This person is controlled by their nafs, and sins unashamedly.